Johnny Benson Jr.: 1993–1999

 In 1993, Benson made his Busch Series debut at Michigan International Speedway, driving the No. 41 Delco Remy Chevrolet for Ernie Irvan.
-He started twentieth, but finished 40th after an early crash when he had flipped in the race.
+He started 20th, but finished 40th after an early crash when he had flipped in the race.
 He ran three more races that season in the No. 74 Staff America Chevy for BACE Motorsports, qualifying third at Hickory Motor Speedway.
-His best finish was eighteenth at Atlanta Motor Speedway.
+His best finish was 18th at Atlanta Motor Speedway.

 Benson was hired to drive full-time for BACE in 1994.
 He won his first career race at the SplitFire 200 and finished sixth in points, winning Rookie of the Year honors.
 The following season, Benson won early in the season at Atlanta and Hickory and had nineteen top-ten finishes, winning the championship.
 He also began running in the Truck Series in the No. 18 Performance Friction Chevrolet C/K for Kurt Roehrig.
-In his first season, his best finish was 2nd at Indianapolis Raceway Park.
+In his first season, his best finish was second at Indianapolis Raceway Park.
 The following season, he won the pole at North Wilkesboro Speedway.

-In 1996, he moved up to the Winston Cup Series, a series Benson's father John Benson Sr. competed in for one race back in 1973.
+In 1996, Benson moved up to the Winston Cup Series, a series Benson's father John Benson Sr. competed in for one race back in 1973.

-He joined the No. 30 Pennzoil-sponsored team owned by Bahari Racing.
+He joined the No. 30 Pennzoil team owned by Bahari Racing.
 He failed to qualify for one race at the Food City 500, but won the 1996 NASCAR Winston Cup Rookie of the Year title.
 He won one pole at Atlanta Motor Speedway.
 In August, he dominated the Brickyard 400 before a problem on the last pit stop ended his chances for victory.
 He ended the season with seven top-tens and was 21st in points.
 He was invited to the 1996 International Race of Champions as the reigning Busch Series champion, and finished third in the final points, finishing in the top-ten in all four races.